rdall96/minecraft-docker/README.md

 ## Customization

 ### World data
-You can map the container path to the world file to a local directory on your system in order to persist the data throughout server restarts and updates.
-Jsut simply add this to your *docker run* command: `-v /minecraft/world:<host-path>`.
+You can map the container path to the world file to a local directory on your system in order to persist the data throughout server restarts and updates on a location of your choosing.
+Just simply add this to your *docker run* command: `-v /minecraft/world:<host-path>`.

 Complete command example mapping the world data to a directory on your desktop:
 ```